 What are the events that have shaped your life?
-Becoming a parent, buying a house, losing a loved one or retiring are just a handful of examples.
+Becoming a parent, buying a house, losing a loved one or retiring are just a few examples.
 Some of these events are fantastic, some are horrible, and some are a mixture of the two.
-But, all play a part (for better or worse) in shaping each one of us into who we are today.
+But all play a part, for better or worse, in shaping us into who we are today.

 1. Getting on – or climbing – the property ladder

 Hearing the jangle of the bunch of keys to your new home is undeniably exciting.
 However, once you’ve found your sensible hat amongst the cardboard boxes, it’ll hit home that a mortgage is probably the biggest debt you’ll ever take on – so your insurance needs to reflect this.
 Details to check include whether your current mortgage is fully covered by life insurance, and whether it’ll be paid off in the event of you or your partner's death.
 If anything happens without such cover, the mortgage debt would be compared with the value of your estate and if you owe more than the worth of the property, it could be sold or repossessed to cover the full debt.

 Tying the knot if you’ve recently walked down the aisle, firstly – congratulations!